Diplaspis cordifolia: Description

 Diplaspis cordifolia is a perennial herb with creeping rhizomes.
 The species grows between 2–13 cm high, with petioles pilose or on rare occasions glabrous.
-Its leaves range in size from 0.7-1.5cm, and are small and orbicular with crenulate margins.
+Its leaves range in size from 0.7-1.5 cm, and are small and orbicular with crenulate margins.

 It has a dark green rosette, and over 20 flowers per umbel.
 The flower petals are 1–1.5 mm long and 0.7–0.9 mm wide in bisexual flowers, or 1.3–1.7 mm long and 0.7–1 mm wide in male flowers.

 A thick stalk of a few centimetres long holds the flowers and fruit.
 The fruit is 2.5–3.4 mm long, 1.3–1.5 mm wide and 1.4–2.5 mm deep, and flushed with purple in colour.

 Differentiation

 The easiest way to first identify which member of Diplaspis is being identified is based on location.
 Diplaspis nivis is not present in Tasmania, therefore only Diplaspis cordifolia and Diplaspis hydrocotyle are found in Tasmania.
 Another identifying character is Diplaspis nivis does not have crenate margins.

 In order to separate Diplaspis cordifolia from Diplaspis hydrocotyle, one must look at the flowers and leaf margins.
-Diplaspis cordifolia is androdioecious, with its margin lobes overlapping and leaf margins recurving at the hydathodes,. whereas Diplaspis hydrocotyle only has bisexual flowers and has no overlapping present in their lamina lobes.
+Diplaspis cordifolia is androdioecious, with its margin lobes overlapping and leaf margins recurving at the hydathodes, whereas Diplaspis hydrocotyle only has bisexual flowers and has no overlapping present in their lamina lobes.
 The styles and stylopodium of Diplaspis cordifolia are also significantly longer than that of Diplaspis hydrocotyle, making up a 1/3 of the total fruit length.